Fact Storm Hub

 Here are three observations from a night that rewrote German football’s record books.

-1. A Record That Outlasted Entire Generations — Gone in 12 Minutes
+1. A Record That Outlasted Entire Generations — Gone in the 53rd Minute

 Here’s what most people don’t realize about the record Bayern broke on Saturday night: it wasn’t just old.
 It was ancient by football standards.